 One of the most successful initiatives made by the College has been the student-run Access Bus which travels to the North East of England each year and visits a number of schools in the Easter vacation to run Higher Education workshops with year 10 pupils.
 School student feedback on these visits has been very positive.

 How to request a school visit

-Kristy (the Admissions & Schools Liaison Officer) will respond to let you know if she is able to work with your group and what will be possible.
+We will respond to let you know if they are able to work with your group and what will be possible.
 For visits to King's, a risk assessment and safety agreement (to sign and return) will be provided as well as a timetable and full practical details for the visit.

-Kristy does not make, host or even organise visits during the admissions round (September to mid-January).
-She is also unable to host visits to King's during the quiet exam period (end of April to mid-June).
+King's does not make, host or even organise visits during the admissions round (September to mid-January).
+We are also unable to host visits to King's during the quiet exam period (end of April to mid-June).

 Handouts for schools

 We suggest that these booklets work best printed in one of the following formats:

 Detailed student accounts which give sixth formers (amongst many other aspects) a realistic understanding of academic expectations, the pace of student life, being part of a College, and admissions interviews.

 If you prefer to give students a link, please use this one.